 How to Connect Claude.ai Web to Your Mac

-Give Claude.ai (web) direct access to your Mac apps — Mail, Calendar, Contacts, Teams, OneDrive, and 100+ tools.
-Privacy-first: OAuth via the encrypted Cloud Relay, your data never leaves your Mac.
+Give Claude.ai (web) direct access to your Mac apps — Mail, Calendar, Contacts, Teams, OneDrive, and 150+ tools.
+Privacy-first: a token-authenticated connector over the encrypted Cloud Relay, your data never leaves your Mac.

 What This Lets You Do